actuallyrizzn/Venice-AI-SDK/docs/dev/Venice-AI-API-Docs.md

-Perfect.
-I’ll compile a modular reference guide for VeniceAPI’s LLM, focusing on Chat Completions and adjacent API calls, using Python SDK examples when available and falling back to cURL where necessary.
-I’ll also include authentication setup and error-handling best practices so it’s fully reusable in future AI coding workflows within Sanctum’s Letta framework.

-I’ll get started and will let you know when the guide is ready for review.

-# VeniceAPI LLM Chat Completions Integration Guide (Sanctum Letta)
+# VeniceAPI Complete Integration Guide (Sanctum Letta)

-This guide provides a modular reference for using **VeniceAPI’s LLM Chat Completions** within the Sanctum Letta framework.
-It focuses on chat completion endpoints and related features (streaming, function calling, context handling, etc.), with Python SDK-style examples (and cURL equivalents where appropriate).
+This guide provides a comprehensive reference for using **VeniceAPI's complete suite of AI services** within the Sanctum Letta framework.
+It covers all major endpoints including chat completions, embeddings, image generation, audio/speech, and character management, with Python SDK-style examples (and cURL equivalents where appropriate).
 Each section covers a specific aspect of the API for clarity and future reusability.

 ## Authentication and API Key Setup